 The Company derives its accounts receivable from revenues earned from customers located worldwide.
 The Company bases credit decisions primarily upon a customer's past credit history.
-The Company's standard credit terms are net 30 to 60 days, and up to 120 days for solar customers.
+The Company's standard credit terms are net 30 to 120 days.

 The Company subcontracts with other companies to manufacture most of its products.
 The Company relies on the ability of these contract manufacturers to produce the products sold to its distributors.
 A significant portion of the Company's products are manufactured by a few contract manufacturers.